alaserimaha/Connect-the-Arduino-to-the-web/README.md

     4- Click on Simple Web Serial and hit the install button.
 After the download is complete, the Arduino is ready to use!

+## 3. JavaScript Usage
+We will add some command lines in the previous web page to open a connection between the Arduino and the web page and then we will send the events
+### Connection start
+To start connection, store an instance of it in a variable by calling its connect method:
+        const connection = SimpleSerial.connect();